DisneyHogg/Latex-Notes/README.txt

 header.sty
 This is my big header file that I use in almost all my Latex documents (bar maybe my CV).
-It has a modification (header-colourful) floating about (in 'Example sheets ...' and Notes) which adds some (what I think are pretty) colours to the notes.
-(COMBINE AND BRING UP A LEVEL)
+It has a modification (header-colourful) which adds some (what I think are pretty) colours to the notes.

 library.bib
 An out of date .bib file (DELETE IT)